 Gordon-Roberts House

 The Haunting Qualities: This Victorian mansion, now a museum, was built in 1867, and is well reputed to be haunted.
-Visitors and staff have experienced cold spots, strange noises, and sightings of ghostly figures, particularly in the upstairs rooms.
-Some believe that these could be the spirits of former residents or guests who once lived in the house during its long history.
-The house is now a museum, and its historic past combined with unexplained occurrences make it a location of interest for ghost hunters and those intrigued by the paranormal.
+Staff and visitors have experienced cold spots, strange noises, and sightings of ghostly figures, particularly in the upstairs rooms.
+Whether these spirits belong to former residents or guests, the house’s combination of history and unexplained occurrences makes it a fascinating stop for history buffs and paranormal fans alike.

 These locations in Allegany County offer a mix of historical intrigue and ghostly legends, and while we can’t confirm the accuracy of any of these reports, we encourage you to explore some haunts to get a feel for the mysterious side of Maryland.